Bullet loan

 What is a bullet loan?

-Why might a homeowner association choose a bullet loan?
+Why would a homeowners association use a bullet loan?

 What are the risks of a bullet loan?